vmware-tanzu/function-buildpacks-for-knative/invokers/python/README.md

 ### Kubernetes Health Endpoints

 The Python Invoker has health endpoints exposed by `healthz`.
-By default, the path is found at `localhost/...`
+By default, the path is found at `localhost:8080/healthz/live` or `localhost:8080/healthz/ready`.